oracle-livelabs/adb/json/json-soda-ajd/soda/soda.md

 	https://<your URL>/ords/admin/soda/latest/
 	```

-	Your URL should now look like this:
+	Your URL should now look like this.
+The output might vary, depending on installed extensions and the browser you have chosen for this lab:

 	```
 	https://ppkhnzjhg74axsq-bedasatpdb.adb.eu-frankfurt-1.oraclecloudapps.com/ords/admin/soda/latest